TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 9/Judges 9.32.md

 ---

-Now therefore, up by night, thou and the people that are with thee, and lie in wait in the field:
+Now therefore, go up by night, you and the people who are with you, and lie in wait in the field: